microsoft/code-with-engineering-playbook/docs/agile-development/collaboration/teaming-up.md

-# Engagement Team Development in CSE
+# Engagement Team Development - CSE approach

 In every CSE engagement, dynamics are different so are the team requirements.
 Based on transfer learning among teams, we aim to build right "code-with" environments in every team.